 Enjoy Sandy Bay

 Sandy Bay is a suburb further down the Derwent River, on the opposite side of Battery Point from Salamanca.
 If you stay at the Wrest Point Casino you’ll get to enjoy views of the Royal Yacht Club of Tasmania and plenty of boats out on the water.
 The main University of Tasmania campus is in Sandy Bay so I lived in a couple of different houses in the area over the years.
-The Fitzroy Gardens are one of my favourite spots in Sandy Bay and if you follow the main road there are also a number of great beaches worth visiting, like Long Beach and Nutgrove Beach.
-Long Beach, in particular, has some lovely cafés and restaurants on the waterfront, as well as a playground for children.

 Wander around the Royal Tasmanian Botanical Gardens

 The Royal Tasmanian Botanical Gardens are stunning and, in my biased opinion, some of the best botanical gardens I’ve ever visited!
-As a child, we often had picnics here or brought out-of-state visitors to see and there are many beautiful sections to explore.
-The Lily Pond is probably my favourite part, complete with friendly ducks and a bridge that looks like Monet’s garden.
-The Japanese Garden and Fuchsia House greenhouse are also not to be missed.
-There’s a nice visitor centre, gift shop and restaurant within the gardens, plus it’s free to visit.
-You can also book guided tours if you’re interested, find out more on the official website.
+As a child, we often had picnics here or brought out-of-state visitors to see them and there are many beautiful sections to explore.
+The Lily Pond is probably my favourite part, complete with friendly ducks and a bridge that looks like it’s come straight out of Monet’s garden.

 Visit Kingston via Taroona